crvallance/BBB-Tor/Readme.md

 Basic Steps
 =====
 This script is meant to be run on a vanila install of Debian from Robert C Nelson.
-I do not take any responsibility for the absolute security while using this implementation.
+I do not take any responsibility for absolute security while using this implementation.
 As I am no expert, there may be leaks and/or misconfigurations.
 If you see anything please feel free to let me know and/or fork / patch / submit a pull request.

-1. Take a look at http://elinux.org/BeagleBoardDebian#BeagleBone.2FBeagleBone_Black for prebuilt images
+1. Take a look at http://elinux.org/BeagleBoardDebian#BeagleBone.2FBeagleBone_Black for prebuilt images and how to flash or build them.
   * Page is updated normally but root for all wheezy images is https://rcn-ee.net/deb/microsd/wheezy/
 2. Flash an SD card
   * Use dd or win32diskimager (https://wiki.ubuntu.com/Win32DiskImager)